Action

 After a CONFIG WATCHDOG, you always need to start the Watchdog with the START WATCHDOG statement.

 Most new AVR chips have an MCUSR register that contains some flags.
 One of the flags is the WDRF bit.
 This bit is set when the chip was reset by a Watchdog overflow.
-The CONFIG WATCHDOG will clear this bit, providing that the register and bit is available in the micro.
+The CONFIG WATCHDOG will clear this bit, provided that the register and bit are available in the micro.

 When it is important to examine at startup if the micro was reset by a Watchdog overflow, you need to examine this MCUSR.WDRF flag before you use CONFIG WATCHDOG, since that will clear the flag.